 How To Make This Recipe

 I have been on a hunt for a good dairy free caramel sauce FOR YEARS.
 No exaggeration.
-I remember asking my chef instructors in culinary school and that was in 2012.
+I remember asking my chef instructors and that was in 2012.

 I know nothing really compares to butter and cream, but sometimes I need a dairy free alternative for kosher dietary reasons.